Meko-okeM/fake-hacker/index.md

 ## The Official fake-hacker Website!

-fake-hacker Is A Fake Hacking Program Written In JavaScript, CSS, HTML.
+fake-hacker Is Written In JavaScript, CSS, HTML.